tytydraco/yessleep/out/I_wish_I_never_tried_to_have_a_wedding.md

 And then about six months after our “wedding,” as I was going through Jay’s jacket for laundry, I found a receipt for a parking garage downtown.
 I looked up the address, and found the nearest point of interest was the psychiatric hospital for the criminally insane.

 It was a minimum security place that resembled a rehab for the decently well off.
 I gave the receptionist Jay’s last name and hoped that would be enough because I didn't know his sister's first name.
-As Jay and I had the same last name (a really common one, think Smith or Williams), I gave the receptionist my ID and hoped that would be enough to get me through and it was.
+As Jay and I had the same last name (a really common one, think Smith or Williams), I gave the receptionist my ID and said I was family and they let me in to see her.

 His sister was more lucid than what I was expecting for somebody who I last saw in a strait jacket.